MileHacker Logo

 • Regional TER trains link smaller towns within the Île-de-France region.

-• Renting a car france or upon arrival at a major airport offers autonomy for road trips.
+• Renting a car france or upon arrival at a major the airport provides autonomy for the road trips.

-• Consider ride-sharing services for shorter, less accessible distances.
+• Consider ride-sharing services for shorter, not as accessible distances.

 • Check bus routes for local village access, though these may require transfers.